L'Eclisse: Release

+Box office

 On its theatrical run in Italy, L'Eclisse grossed a total of 305 million lire.

 In France, the film had 470,764 admissions.

 Reception

 While Antonioni's earlier film L'Avventura had been derided upon its 1960 premiere, it was quickly reevaluated to the extent that L'Eclisse became "the most eagerly awaited film of the 1962 Cannes Film Festival"; critics had begun to believe that Antonioni's approach "was perhaps one way forward for an artform that was in danger of endlessly repeating itself".
 L'Eclisse won the Special Jury Prize at the festival and was nominated for the Palme d'Or (Golden Palm).

 It is today considered one of Antonioni's more important works.
 David Sin wrote: "The intervening years appear not to have diminished its impact as an innovative work of cinema, nor as a wider critique of the age in which we live.
 The film retains a formal playfulness, with its open form offering different ways of watching and projecting onto the characters...and the overall atmosphere of ennui, so beautifully constructed through sound and image, still feels heavily familiar".
 Peter Bradshaw of The Guardian called the film "visionary" and argued "Antonioni opens up a sinkhole of existential dismay in the Roman streets and asks us to drop down into it.
 What a strange and brilliant film it is".